 Our challenge is very clear: To avoid the worst impacts of climate change, the global community must cut economy-wide greenhouse gas pollution approximately in half by 2030, and achieve global net-zero pollution by mid-century, according to a 2018 report from the Intergovernmental Panel on Climate Change (IPCC).

 As the winter outdoor industry’s trade association, we’re committed to leading this effort to meet these achievable goals, addressing this issue at scale and strengthening our industry for the future.
 Therefore, we are focused on the following principles:

 The straightest path to a stable climate is to achieve clean, renewable energy across our power grid.
 Many states have already taken bold steps to set aggressive clean energy targets, but leadership also needs to come from the federal policymakers to accelerate the transition, and scale new technologies.
 SIA can help this by supporting legislation or regulations that set aggressive emissions targets and accelerates the adoption of clean, renewable energy such as:

-- Tax incentives and low-cost capital that sparks innovation and creates new jobs
+- Tax incentives and low-cost capital that sparks innovation in renewable energy technologies and energy efficiency

 - Legislation that modernizes the electric grid, through new technology, efficiency and storage, for example

 - Electrification of the transportation sector – supporting the adoption of electric vehicles and implementation of an EV infrastructure

 - Supporting states and individual communities to achieve bold carbon emissions and clean energy targets